-As per the OECD-FAO Agricultural Outlook 2019-2028 statistics, it is estimated that the per capita vegetable oil consumption is predicted to grow by 0.9% per annum.
-This is comparatively lower than the 2.0% per annum growth observed during the time period 2009-2018.
-Developing regions of the world are predicted to contribute to increasing the market growth for vegetable oil during the forecast period.
-In China, the consumption of vegetable oil is predicted to be around 30 kg per capita, and for Brazil, it is estimated to be around 24 kg per capita.
+As per the OECD-FAO Agricultural Outlook 2019-2028 figures, per capita, vegetable oil consumption is expected to rise by 0.9% every year.
+This is lower than the annual growth rate of 2.0% observed between 2009 and 2018.
+In addition, developing areas of the world are expected to contribute to the growth of the vegetable oil market during the projected period.
+In China, the consumption of vegetable oil is predicted to be around 30 kg per capita, and in Brazil, it is estimated to be around 24 kg per capita.
 For developing nations, the per capita consumption of vegetable oil is assumed to reach 27 kg with a growth rate of 0.4% per annum.
-After China, India is the second-largest consumer and is ranked as the number one importer of vegetable oil at the international level.
+India is the world's second-biggest user of vegetable oil after China, and it is also the largest importer.
 The country is projected to maintain the high per capita vegetable oil consumption with a growth rate of 3.1% per annum.
-It is further projected to achieve 15 kg per capita consumption by the end of 2028.
+It is also expected to reach 15 kg of per capita consumption by the end of 2028.

 It is noted that global palm oil production has exceeded the production of other edible oils in the last ten years.
-It is further projected that this production rate is going to decline over the forecast period.
-Maximum palm oil production is concentrated in Malaysia and Indonesia, together accounting for over one-third of the total vegetable oil production in the world.
-The production is projected to increase by 1.8% per annum over the forecast period in Indonesia, which is very less in comparison to 6.9% per annum in the last decade.
-The slow growth is attributed to the surging strict environmental policies from the major importers of palm oil, in addition to the sustainable agricultural norms.
-Hence, with this, the expansion of the palm oil area is predicted to be slowed down in Malaysia and Indonesia.
-It is further analyzed that in order to enhance the growth of palm oil production, certain productivity improvements are required, which include the escalation of replanting activities in these regions.
+It is further expected that this production rate is likely to fall during the projection period.
+Malaysia and Indonesia produce the most palm oil, accounting for more than one-third of total vegetable oil output worldwide.
+Production is projected to increase by 1.8% per annum over the forecast period in Indonesia, which is very little in comparison to 6.9% per annum in the last decade.
+The sluggish development is ascribed to the biggest importers of palm oil enforcing tight environmental rules, in addition to sustainable agriculture standards.
+As a result, the expansion of the palm oil area in Malaysia and Indonesia is expected to decelerate.
+It is also determined that in order to boost the expansion of palm oil output, certain productivity improvements are necessary, including an increase in replanting efforts in certain locations.

 As per the FSSAI, restrictions have been imposed on the reuse of cooking oil in restaurants, hence, this will further augment the product sales with the increase in demand for utilization of fresh oil, further propelling the market growth during the forecast period.